GregPiWalker/Diversions/README.txt

     Event += HandleEventOnTask;
     Event += HandleEventOnCurrentThread;

-    // Raise the event once by invoking the MarshallingDelegate.
+    // Raise the event once by invoking the DiversionDelegate.
 All three handlers
     // are executed, each with their own threading context.
     _eventDelegate.Invoke(this, null);
 }